tinify/magento1-plugin/README.md

 After installation, go to *System -> Configuration -> Image Optimization*, and enter your TinyPNG API Key.
 Flush the images cache to start compressing.

+Regenerating the image cache and optimizing all images may take some time and can be intensive for the server that your store runs on.
+If you own a large store with lots of traffic and many product pages you may not want to flush the entire cache at once.
+As an alternative you can manually delete parts of the existing image cache in smaller batches directly from the filesystem.
+Images that are missing from the product cache folder will then be recreated and optimised on a smaller scale.

 ## Contact us